HappyAreaBean/Tritongy/README.md

 Compiling
 -------

-Languagy builds on Java JDK 1.8 and uses [Maven](http://maven.apache.org/download.cgi) to manage dependencies.
+Languagy builds on Java JDK 1.8 and uses Gradle to manage dependencies.
 Lombok is also used and you will need to install it: http://www.projectlombok.org